koncina/iosp/README.md

 IOSlides Plus
 =============

-The goal of **iosp** is to extends [ioslides\_presentation](http://rmarkdown.rstudio.com/ioslides_presentation_format.html) with a custom `css` and a fixed prettyprint javascript
+The goal of **iosp** is to extend [ioslides\_presentation](http://rmarkdown.rstudio.com/ioslides_presentation_format.html) mainly using a customized `css`.

 The main **features** are:

--   easily create boxes with/out titles in the [bootstrap](http://getbootstrap.com/) fashion using the third level `###`
+-   easily create boxes with optional titles in the [bootstrap](http://getbootstrap.com/) fashion using third level headers (`###`)
--   create your own background colors for boxes filling
+-   adjust the width and horizontal position (offset) of boxes
--   align top / middle / bottom adjacent boxes
+-   define custom box background colours
--   offset boxes to center or justify along the slide' width
+-   specify alignment of adjacent boxes (top / middle / bottom)
 -   prettier code highlighting
--   easy footer
+-   easy footer with hyperlink

 Installation
 ------------

-You can install iosp from github with:
+You can install `iosp` from github with:

 ``` r
 # install.packages("devtools")